smfo/whatILearntToday/Faggrupper/Firebase/Firestore/securityRules.md

 ## Requests

 Some of the data we can access from the request include auth (the user, with more info if they are valudated by FireAuth) and the data we want to handle.
-The actual content is in `request.resource.data.{FieldName}`
+The actual content from the request is in `request.resource.data.{FieldName}`

 ```
 service cloud.firestore {